 If you’ve been in the fitness community for any amount of time, you’ve likely heard about macros.
-Understanding the facts behind macros and about your personal nutritional requirements will make a difference in your own health journey.
+Understanding macronutrients and about your personal nutritional requirements will make a difference in your own health journey.
 In this article we’ll explore what macros are, how to know if you’re getting in the right ratios and the best foods for delivering them.
+If you need help working with a certified nutrition expert or weight loss coach, or holistic health coach, reach out to be of our graduates.
+AFPA educates our graduates to understand and help execute a healthy diet that works in macros as well as making it easy to follow for their clients.

 As the name suggests, macronutrients are nutritional compounds that your body needs in significant quantities for daily functioning.
 The three macronutrients are carbohydrates, proteins, and fats.
 While each type supplies you with most of the energy you need to operate, they all have different roles in your body overall.
-Let’s look at each category separately.
+Let’s look at each category separately before we dive into how to track your macros.

 Formed of sugars and starches, carbs are the macronutrient that your system most requires.
 Your body breaks down most carbohydrates easily, so they are responsible for supplying you with a significant source of energy.
 Unless you are on a specialized eating plan like the ketogenic diet, carbs should make up approximately 45-65% of your energy needs.